 Disclaimer: This post may contain affiliate links.
 If you make a purchase or booking through one of our links we may earn a small commission (don’t worry, it’s at no extra cost to you).

 Khao Sok National Park: Everything You Need to Know

 Why you Should Visit Khao Sok National Park

 Stretching across 280 square miles, this massive park encompasses some of the oldest rainforests found in the world.
-Khao Sok is home to hundreds of species of wildlife, including gibbon and macaque monkeys, Asian elephants, leopards, and over 300 species of birds including the great hornbill bird.
+Khao Sok is home to hundreds of species of wildlife.
+You can find gibbon and macaque monkeys, Asian elephants, and leopards.
+Plus, there are over 300 species of birds, including the great hornbill bird.
 It’s even rumored that there is still a small population of tigers in Khao Sok National Park though none have been spotted for decades.

-Khao Sok National Park includes the small village of Khao Sok and the man-made Cheow Lan Lake – a huge aquamarine-colored reservoir that was created when the Ratchaprapha Dam was constructed in 1987.
+Khao Sok National Park includes the small village of Khao Sok and the man-made Cheow Lan Lake.
+It is a huge aquamarine-colored reservoir that was created when the Ratchaprapha Dam was constructed in 1987.
 The lake is surrounded by majestic jagged limestone mountains and cliffs, including the picturesque “Three Brothers” – the most famous rock formation on the lake.

 Whether you choose to hike to a hidden waterfall, go spelunking in one of Khao Sok’s many limestone caves, swim in the refreshing water of Cheow Lan Lake, or simply relax in your overwater bungalow, Khao Sok has something for every taste!